The Pre-Vatican II experience.

 Many people have that encounter at Mass, in a variety of ways.
 The Church says the Lord is really present in the Word proclaimed, in the consecrated bread and wine, in the community gathered, and in the person of the presider.
 But be careful.
 Jesus is very demanding.
 In any encounter, He may request of you more than you are willing to give.
 Yet, experiencing such an encounter is not only possible, it should be expected whenever you participate in the Mass.
 The trick is in opening ourselves to the encounter.

 Mass is an opportunity to discover the purpose of our lives by making a gift-of-self to God

 Another reason we might want to participate in the Mass is the opportunity to make a gift-of-self to God and, thereby, discover the purpose of our lives.
 For many, this might be more meaningful after they’ve had an encounter with the Lord but for some people, those who like to take action rather than discuss things, it might be meaningful before that encounter and might even bring it on.

 As Jesus lived out his human life on earth, in communion with the Father and the Holy Spirit, he discovered that the purpose of His human life was our salvation.
 He was willing to make a sacrifice-of-self to fulfill that purpose.
 In the Mass, we ask the Holy Spirit to make that sacrifice-of-self present to our day and time and we are invited to join the offering of our own lives to His; to send up to God as one gift.

 People oftentimes make sacrifices for people they love or even for issues in which they believe.
 Such sacrifices give our lives purpose.
-And, what better way is there to discover the meaning of our lives than to make a gift of self to God who created us for a purpose.
-This is discussed in Chapter ???.
+And, what better way is there to discover the meaning of our lives than to make a gift of self to God who created us for a purpose?

 We are nourished by the Lord’s presence in the Mass